bang/linkmus/README.md

 * Express server for convenience(routes, file server, CORS, etc)

-* Searching engine totally made with *vanilla* Javascript
+* Searching engine(by album, artist or track name) totally made with *vanilla* Javascript

-* Next button ok
+* Player buttons controllers is ok except 'previous' button(see details in the 'Bug' section)

 * Player plays all full music list

+## Limitations

+* To ugly!

+* No themes support

+* No mobile support

 ## Bugs

 * previous button is not ok yet!

+* time animation is not tottaly right.